-Pre-arranged absences must be used for absences other than illness or medical appointments.
+Pre-arranged: Absences must be used for absences other than illness or medical appointments.
 This includes out of town trips such as 4-H trips, church trips, being out of town with parents, and college visits.
 Parents must contact the school far enough in advance that the child can get the proper "Pre-Arranged Absence Form" filled out by all their teachers and returned to the office before the first day of the absence.

-Leaving a class or leaving the building:
+Leaving a class or leaving the building: When leaving class, students are to have an approved hall pass from the classroom teacher through E- Hall Pass on their Chromebook.
+Any student caught "ditching" class or leaving the building without proper permission will receive ISS.

-When leaving class, students are to have an approved hall pass from the classroom teacher through E- Hall Pass on their Chromebook.
+When leaving the building, the student must first sign out through the main office:

-When leaving the building, the student must first sign out through the main office.
 If such a departure is necessary, the student must first:

-- 1. Have parents call the office, preferably the day before the student must leave.
-Written notes are not acceptable without prior special permission from the Principal. - 2.
-Check out through the Main Office when it is time to leave. - 3.
+- 1. Have parents call the office, preferably the day before the student must leave. - 2.
+Written notes are not acceptable without prior special permission from the principal - 3.
+Check out through the Main Office when it is time to leave. - 4.
 Check in with the Main Office upon return.

-If you need to leave during school in an emergency or unforeseen circumstance: 1.
-Go to the Main Office.
+If you need to leave during school in an emergency or unforeseen situation:

-- 2. Contact your parent on the phone. - 3.
+- 1. Go to the Main Office. - 2.
+Contact your parent on the phone. - 3.
 Have the parent speak to the secretary or principal. - 4.
 Check back in with the Main Office upon return.